 Q: What is a Conduct Review Board hearing?

-A: If you do not complete an assigned judicial sanction you will be subject to further judicial consequences.
+A: If you do not complete an assigned sanction you will be subject to further consequences.
 These may include a registration hold on your student account, being reassigned the original sanction as well as additional sanctions.
 If you think you are going to have trouble completing your sanctions by your assigned deadline, please contact your hearing officer as soon as possible to discuss the situation.

 Q: What is Disciplinary Probation and how will it affect me?

-A: Disciplinary Probation is a formal written notice that a student is in poor judicial standing with the College.
-Students who are on or have been on Probation may receive greater judicial sanctions if they have further violations of the Student Conduct Code or the Residential Life Rules and Regulations.
+A: Disciplinary Probation is a formal written notice that a student is not in good standing with the College.
+Students who are on or have been on Probation may receive greater sanctions if they have further violations of the Student Conduct Code or the Residential Life Rules and Regulations.
 Disciplinary Probation could also result in a loss of privileges within the College community, including consideration of eligibility for an Ithaca College study abroad program or Communications Program in Los Angeles.
 In addition, Disciplinary Probation may affect your eligibility to hold leadership roles in various organizations (Student Government/Senior Class/Residence Life).

 A: If you are a member of an athletic team your coach will be notified if you have been found responsible for violating either or/both of the Alcohol and Drug policies outlined in the Student Conduct Code and Residential Life Rules and Regulations.
 They will also be notified if you are found responsible for any other violation and receive a sanction of disciplinary probation, deferred suspension, suspension, or expulsion.

-Judicial records are kept until you graduate or for three years after your separation from the College.
+Student conduct records are kept until you graduate or for three years after your separation from the College.
 The files of students who receive sanctions of suspension or expulsion are the only exception.
 Those files are maintained permanently.